andrewufrank/u2giscore/uniform-hqSchema/README.md

 - triangulations, and
 - Voronoy tesselations.

-The functions here provide build the `CatStore` from a set of points as a set of triples according to the HQschema. `HQschemaTop` exports all the functions required.
+The functions here provide build the `Store` from a set of points as a set of triples according to the HQschema. `HQschemaTop` exports all the functions required.